 Feng Shui is a Chinese philosophical system of harmonizing everyone with the surrounding environment.
 It is closely linked to Daoism.
 The term feng shui literally translates as “wind-water” in English.

-Feng shui bases on knowledge to make our homes comfortable and harmonious.
-At a close sight, you will find out the similarity of your intuition and this knowledge.
-Take a privilege of feng shui knowledge to balance your house with the earth energy.
+Feng shui is based on knowledge to make our homes comfortable and harmonious.
+At a close sight, you will find out the similarity between your intuition and this knowledge.
+Take the privilege of feng shui knowledge to balance your house with the earth’s energy.

 Here are some general feng shui tips for your house